csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

     - __Add the credentials__ - Fill in the database username *ADMIN* and password *Oracle123!!!* chosen when we provisioned the database (__*Task 2, Step 7*__)
     - __Connection Type__ - For this lab, specify __Cloud Wallet__ (if you are using SQL Developer 18.2, this is **Cloud PDB**).
 Browse the location where you saved the *wallet.zip* in __*Step 5*__ and **select the .zip file**.
     - __Service__ - Enter the database TNS name.
 The client credentials file includes a *tnsnames.ora* file that provides database TNS names with corresponding services.
-    - __Auto Scaling__ - For this lab, keep auto scaling enabled, to enable the system to automatically use up to three times more CPU and IO resources to meet workload demand.
+    - __Auto Scaling__ - For this lab, keep auto-scaling enabled, to enable the system to automatically use up to three times more CPU and IO resources to meet workload demand.

     Click **Test** to test the database connection.
 If *Status:Success* then click **Connect** to connect to the database.